 Keep up with the latest hiring trends!

-If you’re a recruiter, you’ll recognise a certain warm and fuzzy feeling that comes over you when you’re handed a referral for a vacancy in your organisation.
-By now we know that referrals are one of the best ways to hire, the facts speak for themselves – they’re faster to hire, they (and the person that referred them) are more likely to stay with the company longer, and they save the organisation a tonne of money in the long run.
-So all signs point in the direction that referrals are the way to go when it comes to recruiting.
-And yes, referrals are fantastic…but that doesn’t mean that you should start drawing up a contract as soon as a name is sent your way.
-Today, we’re breaking down the 10 do’s and don’ts for managing employee referrals.
+If you’re a recruiter, you’ll recognize a certain warm and fuzzy feeling that comes over you when you’re handed a referral for a vacancy in your organization.
+By now we know that referrals are one of the best ways to hire.
+The facts speak for themselves – they’re faster to hire, they (and the person who referred them) are more likely to stay with the company longer, and referrals save the business money in the long run.
+Referrals are fantastic.
+But that doesn’t mean you should start drawing up a contract as soon as a name is sent your way.
+Today, we’re breaking down the 10 dos and don’ts for managing employee referrals.